remotex-labs/xJet/docs/src/guide.md

 # Guide

-# xJet

 **xJet** is a modern, extensible test and mocking toolkit designed for JavaScript and TypeScript ecosystems.
 It combines test definitions, matchers, mocks, spies, logging utilities, and more, aiming to offer a streamlined, expressive, and highly productive developer experience for creating robust automated tests.

 ## Key Features